 Break-Even Cannibalization Rate

-The Break-even cannibalization rate is the maximum amount of the old products which we expect to occur when new products issued.
+The Break-even cannibalization rate is the maximum sale of old products which we expect to loss when new products released.
 The company needs to estimate this impact from new products on the existing one.
 It is the loss of sale on the existing products which equal to the increase of sales in the new products.

 It is a key factor to be analyzed before releasing new product, otherwise we may not making profit for new product but just the transfer from old one which still have potential in the market.